Executive Head TeacherClare.Crowle@tlat.org.uk

 Emerald Class Teacher

 Hello!
 My name is Sian Bates and I am the class teacher in Emerald Class.
-This is my first year teaching at Trenance Learning Academy and I am very excited to teach my new class.

 I have recently moved to Newquay from South Devon and I love living near the sea.
 Outside of school I am learning to surf and I have joined the local running club.